monyas96/unicef-health-services-analysis/README.md

 # UNICEF Health Services Coverage Analysis
 **Learning and Skills Data Analyst Consultant - Req.#581598**

-This repository contains a comprehensive analysis of health services coverage (ANC4 and SBA) for countries categorized by under-five mortality rate (U5MR) status, using births-weighted averages with projected births for 2022 as weights.
+This repository contains analysis of health services coverage (ANC4 and SBA) for countries categorized by under-five mortality rate (U5MR) status, using births-weighted averages with projected births for 2022 as weights.

+## Live Dashboard
+**Access the complete analysis output here**: [https://monyas96-unicef-health-services-analysis-app-e2bvjr.streamlit.app/](https://monyas96-unicef-health-services-analysis-app-e2bvjr.streamlit.app/)

+The interactive dashboard provides immediate access to all analysis results, visualizations, and insights without requiring any setup.

 ## Quick Start - Reproduce the Analysis